metamorph-inc/metamorphosys-web/src/library/TestBenchList/docs/readme.md

-TODO: add description of `ComponentList`
+TODO: add description of `TestBenchList`